samtay/birdtalk/README.md

   - then export the birdtalk icon as SVG
     - or, export both the talk bubble and bird separately
   - then animate the bird portion of the svg with css! (could be .gif still but smaller footprint)

+- header: the current large version should only exist on a landing page (that we don't have)
+- use that space for something else - XP, etc.

 - make svg component for audio toggle